timmeinerzhagen/timmeinerzhagen.com/README.md

 The template ["Halcyon Days"](http://tympanus.net/codrops/2014/07/14/freebie-halcyon-days-one-page-website-template/) made by [Peter Finlan](http://peterfinlan.com/) was used in this project.

 ## License
-Use it freely but please do not republish, distribute or sell "as-is".
-[Read more about our license.](http://tympanus.net/codrops/licensing/)
+Use freely under MIT license.